Asterfusion Low Latency Switches — The RoCE Ready Switch

 written by Asterfuison

 In the age of data, people have stricter requirements on the network.
-However, traditional TCP/IP Ethernet connections take up a lot of CPU resources and require additional data processing and copying which can no longer meet faster, efficient and scalable networks requirements.
-In this case, RoCE (RDMA over Converged Ethernet) goes into people’s vision.
+However, traditional TCP/IP Ethernet connections take up a lot of CPU resources and require additional data computation and copying which can no longer meet faster, efficient and scalable networks requirements.
+In this case, RDMA over Converged Ethernet goes into people’s vision.

 Why Need RDMA?

-RDMA (Remote Direct Memory Access) is developed to solve the delay of server-side data processing in network transmission.
+RDMA (Remote Direct Memory Access is developed to solve the delay of server-side data computation in network transmission.
 It can directly access the memory of one host or server from the memory of another host or server without using the CPU.
-It frees up the CPU to do what it’s supposed to do, such as running applications and processing large amounts of data.
+It frees up the CPU to do what it’s supposed to do, such as running applications and computation large amounts of data.
 This both increases bandwidth and reduces latency, jitter, and CPU consumption.

 Inefficient remote memory access directly leads to inefficient applications' processing